 The Certificate of Estimated Resources may be amended during the year if projected increases or decreases in receipts are identified by the Village Clerk-Treasurer.
 The amounts reported as the original budgeted amounts on the budgetary statements reflect the amounts on the Certificate of Estimated Resources when the original appropriations were adopted.
-The amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts of Estimated Resources in effect at the time final appropriations were passed by the Village Council.
+The amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts on the amended Certificates of Estimated Resources in effect at the time final appropriations were passed by the Village Council.

-The appropriations ordinance is subject to amendment throughout the year with the restriction that appropriations cannot exceed estimated resources.
+- H. Budgetary Process, continued The appropriations ordinance is subject to amendment throughout the year with the restriction that appropriations cannot exceed estimated resources.
 The amounts reported as the original budgeted amounts reflect the first appropriation ordinance for that fund that covered the entire year, including amounts automatically carried forward from prior years.
-The amounts reported as the final budgeted amounts represent the final appropriation amounts passed by the Village Council during the year.

-Cash and Investments

-To improve cash management, cash received by the Village is pooled and invested.
+The amounts reported as the final budgeted amounts represent the final appropriation amounts passed by the Village Council during the year. - I. Cash and Investments To improve cash management, cash received by the Village is pooled and invested.
 Individual fund integrity is maintained through Village records.
 Interest in the pool is presented as "Equity in Pooled Cash and Cash Equivalents".